 As GSEs, the FHLBanks' ability to access funding throughout the cycle underpins their importance to the financial system.
 This is particularly true during times of extreme market disruption when they become a primary source of contingent liquidity for their members.
-As shown below, at the height of the last financial crisis, advances to members climbed a few hundred billion dollars for the system as a whole before receding as the financial markets and overall economy recovered.
-Although 2020 also began with a spike in liquidity demands due to the pandemic, bank liquidity needs quickly receded, influenced by significant fiscal and monetary stimulus.
+As shown below, at the height of the global financial crisis, advances to members climbed a few hundred billion dollars for the system as a whole before receding as the financial markets and overall economy recovered.
+Although 2020 began with a spike in liquidity demands due to the pandemic, bank liquidity needs quickly receded, also shown in the exhibit, influenced by significant fiscal and monetary stimulus.